 So whether you want to work out in the comfort of your own home or save money on monthly gym memberships, a home gym is the way to go.

 Unfortunately, setting up a home gym can feel a little daunting if you are new to the concept of working towards a small budget.
 But it doesn’t have to be that way.
-Here are some tips to help you start and set up a home gym.
+Here are the essentials to help you start and set up a home gym.

 #2 Workout style

-The type of workouts you like will dictate the type of equipment you need to obtain for your home gym and how much space you may need to conduct the workouts.
-There are a variety of different workout styles that you can choose from, as well as different programs.
-Some examples include weight lifting, high-intensity interval training (HIIT), plyometrics, pilates, barre, dancing, aerobic, resistance, and more.
+The type of workouts you like will dictate the equipment you need for your home gym and how much space you may need to conduct the workouts.
+There are a variety of different workout styles you can choose from, as well as different programs.

-The Last Word on Important Things to Consider When Setting Up a Home Gym
+The Last Word on Essentials to Consider When Setting Up a Home Gym